Why Bariatric Surgery Often Outperforms Medications

 • Joint pain and inflammation

-These changes often lead to reduced or eliminated medications, improved mobility, and a stronger sense of confidence and vitality.
+These improvements often lead to reduced medication dependence, better mobility, and a renewed sense of confidence and vitality.

 Bariatric Surgery vs. Weight Loss Drugs

-However, they typically do not reverse comorbidities the way surgery can.
-Benefits often diminish without consistent, long-term use.
+While medications may help improve blood sugar control, blood pressure, and cholesterol, they rarely reverse these conditions the way surgery can.
+Benefits often wane without consistent, long-term use.

 Understanding the Options: What to Expect